agents-go

 Add a guardrail

 Guardrails run alongside the first model call and can stop a run before it wastes tokens.
+One guardrail declares the stages it inspects, so a single value can cover the input, the tool arguments and the final output.

 Name: "homework_only",